All dogs bark, whine, and growl, but most of the time they “speak” via body language designed for dog-to-dog communication.

 “If this behavior is coming from your own dog, or a dog that is familiar with you, they are making eye contact in order to get your attention, invite interaction, or simply because they really do love you,” Madson said.

 Fun fact – did you know that a mutual soft gaze with your dog actually strengthens your bond?
-Check out this awesome study about the role of eye contact and oxytocin (the happy hormone)!

 Your dog will also stare at you when they want to know what’s happening—whether it’s where you’re going to throw the ball or if you’re going to share a piece of your steak.
 This wide-eyed stare is different than the more casual look displayed when a dog is trying to figure out what you’re going to do next.